qintarra/C-Sharp/README.md

 ## C#

 Notes - there are my notes from books and lectures.
-Tasks - practical tasks in C# from beginner level.
+Tasks - practical tasks in C# from the beginner level.